OpenCombat/Ruleset/standard/characters/Bishop.md

 ### Mana Cross
 Tags: damage, time-interval = 4
 Consumes 1 mana.
 Overlays a cross centered around you and damages an enemy in one of the cardinal directions by 3 damage.
 Terrain blocks this damage.
+Range 3 in all cardinal directions.

 ### Mana Cross 2
 Tags: damage, time-interval = 4
 Consumes 2 mana.
 Overlays a cross centered around an ally and damages an enemy in one of the cardinal directions by 2 damage.
 Terrain blocks this damage.
+Range 2 in all cardinal directions counting from the viewpoint of the ally.

 ### Teleport
 Tags: movement, time-interval = 5